-You should comply with Local Rules 7, 15, 37, 56 and Local Criminal Rule 47 that deal generally or specifically with particular motions.
+You should comply with Local Rules 7, 15, 37, 56 and Local Criminal Rules 12 and 47 that deal generally or specifically with particular motions.
 Take note that the court strictly enforces the rules that require communications with opposing counsel in advance of filing most types of motions.
 See Local Rules 7(k) and 37(a).
 A motion that fails to comply with those rules will almost surely be denied.

-- Motions for summary judgment: Counsel should review Local Rule 56 carefully and comply with applicable requirements.
-While they may seem technical and/or unnecessary, compliance is extremely useful to the court in highlighting the issues and expediting the court's consideration of summary judgment motions.
+With respect to motions for summary judgment, you should review Local Rule 56 carefully and comply with applicable requirements.
+While the requirements may seem technical and/or unnecessary, compliance with them is extremely useful to the court in highlighting the issues and expediting the court's consideration of summary judgment motions.
 Noncompliance may result in adverse consequences.
 Parties should take particular care to follow the directions set forth in Local Rule 56(e), concerning summary judgment appendices.
-As the rule explains, appendices should be page-numbered consecutively, like an appellate appendix, and citations to an appendix should be the appropriate appendix page number(s).
-Page references to the appendix should not be to CM/ECF page numbers. - Discovery motions in civil cases: Counsel are required to meet and confer (in person or on the telephone; the exchange of letters and emails is sufficient) in a good faith effort to narrow or resolve the dispute.
-See Local Rule 37.
-Failing resolution of the dispute by the parties, and prior to filing a motion regarding a discovery dispute, the parties must contact Judge Mahoney's chambers to request a telephonic conference call to discuss the dispute.
-Judge Mahoney will set aside time to discuss the issue with counsel.
-If the matter still cannot be resolved, then the complaining party may file the discovery-related motion.
+As the rule explains, appendices should be page-numbered consecutively, like an appellate appendix, and citations to an appendix should be to the appropriate appendix page number(s).
+Page references to the appendix should not be to CM-ECF page numbers.